 Cardiogenic Shock

-Cardiogenic shock occurs when the heart abruptly fails to pump enough blood to meet the body’s requirements, frequently triggered by a severe heart attack.
-This leads to a drastic drop in blood pressure and inadequate blood flow to vital organs.
+Cardiogenic shock occurs when the heart suddenly cannot pump enough blood, often triggered by a severe heart attack.
+The sudden stopping of pumping results in a significant drop in blood pressure and inadequate blood flow to vital organs.

 Signs and Symptoms: